Champions League draw: Liverpool play Real Madrid, Chelsea face Porto, Man City meet Borussia Dortmund

 Liverpool have been drawn against Real Madrid in the Champions League quarter-finals, a repeat of the 2018 final, with Chelsea facing Porto and Manchester City taking on Borussia Dortmund.

-Holders Bayern Munich face last year's losing finalists Paris Saint-Germain in the last eight.
+Holders Bayern Munich will face last year's losing finalists Paris Saint-Germain in the last eight.

 The semi-final draw also took place on Friday, with Liverpool and Chelsea set to meet in the last four should both progress, while City could play Bayern or PSG for a place in the final.